 What Is an Embedded System?

-While a general-purpose computer traditionally performs a diversity of functions, has a screen and a keyboard, and connects to the internet, an embedded system works and may look entirely different.
+While general-purpose computers traditionally perform a diversity of functions, have a screen and a keyboard, and connect to the internet, embedded systems work and may look entirely different.

-From a TV remote control and a microwave oven to a network of sensors in automobiles and complicated manufacturing robotic equipment — all these devices and electronic systems operate due to embedded software.
+A TV remote control, a microwave oven, a network of sensors and control systems in automobiles and complicated manufacturing robotic equipment — all these devices and electronic systems operate due to embedded software.

 Common Features of Embedded Systems